hyperledger-labs/splice/README.md

 If you don't use IntellIJ, a workaround is running `sbt apps-app/runMain com.daml.network.CoinApp -c <conf-files>`, however, this doesn't give you a debugger.

+### Testing Auth0 Auth Flows Locally

+If you want to run one of the integration tests with a `LocalAuth0Test` tag, you likely need to pass Auth0 management API credentials for our `canton-network-test` tenant to `sbt`.
+We recommend using `scripts/start-sbt-for-local-auth0-tests.sh` for starting `sbt` in such a case, which guides you through the process.
+Note that [Running The Preflight Check](#running-the-preflight-check) also requires you to obtain Auth0 management API credentials, but for a different tenant.

 ### Running The Preflight Check

 The preflight check runs an integration test where a local validator